cessen/tenthash/docs/design_rationale.md

 ### Q. Why is TentHash slower than some other non-cryptographic hashes?

-One reason is that TentHash is conservative in its design with respect to hash quality.
+One reason is that TentHash tries to be conservative in its design with respect to hash quality.
 Many other hashes, whether intentionally or unintentionally, make potential concessions on hash quality in favor of speed.
 Some of those concessions *may* be okay, but they also may negatively impact robustness against collisions.
 It's unfortunately not feasible to directly test that empirically for hashes with large digest sizes, so TentHash chooses not to take that risk, which is one thing that makes it slower.

 Another factor is TentHash's choice to be simple and easily portable.
 Many hashes are designed to maximally exploit SIMD processing, and others use special AES or CRC hardware instructions.
 This is a fine design choice, and certainly helps them be fast on modern hardware.
 But it's at the expense of complexity and/or easy portability.